 Impact

 The Linux kernel's mailbox subsystem contains a flaw where a receiving channel can be aliased to a transmitting channel that uses a different memory‑mapped I/O region.
-When such a reused channel is released, the code mistakenly frees the same memory twice.
-This double‑free corrupts the memory allocator’s internal structures and can lead to a crash or denial of service.
-Based on the description, it is inferred that the resulting memory corruption could enable arbitrary code execution if an attacker can trigger the mailbox‑test code path.
+This special case is not handled during channel release, causing a double‑free of the same memory.
+The double‑free corrupts the kernel's memory allocator, potentially leading to a crash or denial of service.

 Affected Systems

-All Linux kernel builds that include the mailbox‑test component and lack the recent patch are affected.
-The vendor is Linux; the product is the Linux kernel.
-No specific version range is provided, so use the commit information to determine whether your kernel contains the bug and apply the fix if it does not.
+All Linux kernel builds that include the mailbox-test component and lack the patch are affected.
+The vendor is Linux and the product is the Linux kernel.
+No specific version range is given, so reference commit identifiers to identify patched kernels.

 Risk and Exploitability